 If you are a resident of Rutland and Melton, I would love to welcome you on a tour of the Houses of Parliament (also known as the Palace of Westminster).
-The tour is full of fascinating information regarding the history of the buildings, how Parliament works, what it’s like to work there day-to-day and I'll also meet you during your tour.
+The tour is full of fascinating information regarding the history of the buildings, how Parliament works and what it’s like to work there day-to-day.

-I look forward to receiving your request and welcoming you to the Palace!
+I look forward to welcoming you to Parliament soon!